 Sushi Devil, Tegnérgatan 43 – Best sushi place in all of Stockholm.

-La Pepica, Avenida de Neptuno 6 -The best paella I’ve ever had was here.
+La Pepica, Paseo Neptuno, 2, 6, 8 -The best paella I’ve ever had was here.
 This place has been around since 1898 and is located right on the beach.

-So there you have it – my favorite places to eat in Europe.
-I’ve eaten at a lot more than just these above and I am sure I am forgetting some great places but this is a good starting point for when you get hungry and aren’t sure where to eat!
+So there you go—my favorite places to eat in Europe.
+I’ve eaten at a lot more than just these above, and I’m sure I’m forgetting some great places, but this is a good starting point for when you get hungry and aren’t sure where to eat!